shnabi/Harris-Challenge-1/README.md

-# Harris Challenge 1: Analysis of Divvy Bike Supply and Demand
+# Harris Challenge 1: Analysis of Divvy Bikeshare Supply and Demand

 This short project was the first in a series of optional challenge problems offered to students taking Data Analysis for Public Policy I at the University of Chicago's Harris School of Public Policy.
 It uses data from Divvy bike stations to analyze the supply and demand